 How Does an Alzheimer’s Diagnosis Change Your Life?

-Gralnick presented atypically for Alzheimer’s; too young, too fit and too accomplished.
+Gralnick presented atypically for Alzheimer’s at the age of 57 – he was too young, too fit and too accomplished.
 This made it especially challenging for Comer.
 “It’s not only a very irrational disease, but also very hard to take away someone’s independence.
 I actually had to dismantle the battery and lock away his sports car in the garage to protect other people,” she comments.
 But you must be pre-emptive so they don’t endanger themselves and others.
-Let the doctor make the call that it’s time to turn over the keys to the car; otherwise you become the victim of your loved one’s rage.”
+Let the doctor make the call that it’s time to turn over the keys to the car, otherwise you become the victim of your loved one’s rage.”

-Comer made sure to take precautions and put up signs around the house to help her husband.
+Comer chose to take precautions and put up signs around the house to help her husband as he progressed through the Alzheimer’s journey.
 “If you go back almost 20 years, Alzheimer’s was not a public topic of conversation.
 The diagnosis envelops you like a dark cloud.
 You feel helpless and alone.
 No one is prepared to be handed a diagnosis for which there is no cure.
 Alzheimer’s rob the patient and his family of a future.”

 The Future of Alzheimer’s

 Comer was recruited by Geoffrey Beene Foundation trustee, Tom Hutton, to design and lead an Alzheimer’s Initiative using the lens of her advocacy around early diagnosis to mirror the cutting-edge research at the Geoffrey Beene Cancer Research Center at Memorial Sloan Kettering.
 She says she was proud to join a company because 100% of the net profits of this international designer menswear brand fund critical causes.